Master of Physician Assistant Studies

 Check course equivalencies for Texas institutions using the Texas Common Course Numbering System (TCCNS)

-NOTE: Please refer to the Future Prerequisite/Admission Changes for current prerequisite requirement accommodations for those affected by COVID-19 guidelines
+NOTE: Please refer to the Future Prerequisite/Admission Changes section for any updates

 • Submission of the Graduate Record Examination (GRE) official scores up to five years old.
 There is no minimum score requirement.